nidorx/roblox-network-contract/README.md

 - **`Patch(oldObject, delta)`** : Decodes a delta encode (diff) applying the changes to the informed object.
 This method returns a new object, does not modify the `oldObject`
 - **`Send(data, id)`** : Transmits an encoded object
 - **`Acknowledge(id)`** : When `AutoAcknowledge == false`, you can send a confirmation message using this method
+- **`RTT(player)`** : Gets the RTT (Round Trip time) of the connection with that player or with the server if the method is invoked on the client side.
+RTT is global, it is computed for all contract messages that set `AutoAcknowledge = true`.
+RTT is calculated using the exponential weighted average

 ```lua
 local NetworkContract = require(game.ReplicatedStorage:WaitForChild('NetworkContract'))